Calcutta Club: The Club House

 Recently the club has taken green initiatives for the future such as solar power generation, a compost plant to turn waste into manure, rainwater harvesting and also sewage treatment to reduce its carbon footprint and for efficient waste management.
-The century old club house is maintaining a gigantic heritage building since the British Raj, and large treasure of antiquities like about 100 paintings and prints, priceless porcelain Ming vases and garden stools that arrived at the club from Cooch Behar Palace and the Burdwan Maharajas.
+The century old club house has maintained a large heritage building since the British Raj, and a large treasure of antiquities of about 100 paintings and prints, priceless porcelain Ming vases and garden stools that arrived at the club from Cooch Behar Palace and the Burdwan Maharajas.
 The club reflects vignettes of social life of the European and Indian elite.

 Membership

 Membership to the Calcutta Club remains a highly exclusive affair that allows only the elite section of the society, industrialists, the powerful bureaucrats or diplomats of India, eminent scientists, scholars, artists or highly regarded practitioners in field of medicine.
 To gain a new membership of the club, it can take from years up to a decade sometimes depending on whether the applicant has recommendations of family members associated with the club or has a prominent standing in the society through their work.
 The club gives honorary membership only in special cases, like Amartya Sen, an Indian economist and philosopher, was awarded an honorary membership of the club after winning Nobel Memorial Prize in Economic Sciences.